Roalkege/jumpcoind-install/README.md

 ___

-After a time you need to enter a RpcUser and a Rpc Password.
+After a time you need to enter a RpcUser and a RpcPassword.

 Save the answers when you want to setup the [Multicoin Faucet] (https://github.com/WlanWerner/Multicoin-Faucet)